-Látrabjarg bird-cliff in the Westfjords of Iceland is the largest sea-bird cliff in Europe and one of the westernmost parts of Europe (24°32'´3" west).
+Látrabjarg bird-cliff in the Westfjords of Iceland is the largest seabird cliff in Iceland and one of Europe's biggest seabird cliffs.
+Látrabjarg is also one of the westernmost parts of Europe (24°32'´3" west).
 The Bjargtangar part of Látrabjarg is often called the westernmost point if you skip the mid-Atlantic archipelago of Azores.
 Látrabjarg is up to 441 meters high and 14 km long.

 Látrabjarg is divided into 4 parts: Keflavíkurbjarg, Látrabjarg, Bæjarbjarg and Breiðavíkurbjarg cliffs.
 It is sheer-sided and there is a painted white line to warn people against not getting too close to the edge and falling off the cliff.